-Looking at the Law is the ABA Division for Public Education’s column in Social Education, the flagship publication of the National Council for the Social Studies, Articles appear each year in Social Education, and are available here as PDFs.
+Lessons on the Law is the ABA Division for Public Education’s column in Social Education, the flagship publication of the National Council for the Social Studies.
+Articles appear in Social Education, and are available here as PDFs.

 - The Rosenberg Trial: Uncovering the Layers of History